aditya-azad/simple-ssg/README.md

 ### `{% def <variable_name> <value> %}`

 You can define variables inside the files of `pages` directory.
-These variables can be used in rest of the page using `{% use <variable_name> %}`.
+These variables can be used in the page using `use`.
 The order of definition does not matter since def statements are processed before use statements. `value` can be space separated.
 Basically everything after `variable_name` is part of `value`.

 ### `{% use <variable_name> %}`

-You can use the defined variables using this.
-See `{% def <variable_name> <value> %}` above.
+You can use the defined variables using this (see `def`).

 ### `{% prop <variable_name> %}`